Snevver/TechMere_assessment/README.md

 # TechMere Assessment

-Simple movie list app where you can add movies and track what you've watched.
+Movie list app where you can search for movies using the IMDB API.
+Besides that you can add your own movies, add them to your list, and track what you've watched.

 ## Requirements